 MID PERIOD MODEL KW2000 - MAY 2019

-After a days work I checked the HT line resistance for any shorts - disconnected the PA Anode supply and applied power from a known correct PSU.
+After 3 days work I put the front panel back on, checked the HT rail for any shorts, disconnected the PA Anode supply and applied power from a known good PSU.
 Thats when I spotted that a past owner had rewired the VFO and Het Osc valves to run from 6V rather than 12V ( later 2000A/B/E models ran these 2 valves at 6V).
 Running these valves from a separate LV supply brought the RX to life...and the filter still works.

-Dismantling the PSU showed that a 6V regulator had been added to run these 2 valves - our bodger used the correct spare pin on the multiway power cable to do it.
-The two valves run from this regulator seemed a bit bright..they were running at 6.9V !.
-The nasty 15 way Plessey power connector also broke and to be safe I put my one brand new spare on
+Dismantling the PSU showed that a 6V regulator had been added (badly) to run these 2 valves - our bodger used the correct spare pin on the multiway power cable to do it.
+The two valves run from this regulator seemed a bit bright..when I checked the voltage they were running at 6.9V !.
+I decided to remove this 6.9v regulated supply and put in the LM309 version used in the 2000E, this adds 2 diodes in the ground leg of the 5v regulator to get an accurate 6.4v -much better.
+The nasty 15 way Plessey power connector from the PSU also broke and to be safe I put my one brand new spare on.

-One transformer had been changed for a larger one and this meant bodging the location of the speaker so it all fitted in.
+One transformer had been changed for a larger one and this meant a previous owner bodged the location of the speaker so it all fitted in.
 Before checking for TX I measured the resistance of the 700V anode supply to the single 6146 to ground...it was a dead short !.
-For some reason Mr Bodger had had to change the ceramic EHT decoupling capacitors near the anode choke.
+For some reason Mr Bodger had to change the ceramic EHT decoupling capacitors near the anode choke.

 There should be 2 Disc ceramics in parallel but he put in an old grey RS tubular capacitor - it was unsuitable for RF decoupling and had failed to a short circuit.
 2KV disc ceramics restored order.
-80 and 40 immediately produced 60W PEP with lots of drive - so its working well.
-Pic below is the working radio after 4 days work..new speaker grill required, Mr Bodger just had to drill holes in the middle of it !
+80 and 40 immediately produced 60W PEP with lots of drive - in fact too much drive!
+I worked out what Mr Bodger had done before I even checked the rig wiring - he got much more mic gain by adding the VOX amplifier triode into the mic circuit, only one wire needed to be moved.
+It was too much and the TX audio was distorted, I put it back to stock.
+I then discovered that yet again a stupid past owner couldn't tell the differerence between 470K and 47K and put the wrong value resistor on the grid of the cathode follower driving the balanced modulator - no wonder he needed more mic gain..what a grade 1 idiot.
+Pic below is the working radio after 5 days work..new speaker grill required, Mr Bodger just had to drill holes in the middle of it !

 LATE MODEL 'G LINE' 1966/7 KW 2000 - FEBRUARY 2018